How do I join?

 The form can be found in the announcements listed at the top of the the Members Facebook Page.

-4) Book into classes via the Eventbrite link posted in the Members Facebook Page
+4) Book into classes via the online booking system (you can find it in the 'book now' section)

-In order to join a class you MUST have a booked space via Eventbrite.
+In order to join a class you MUST have a booked space via Teamup.

 Do I need to be a Student?